lsgs/redcap-longitudinal-reports/README.md

 ********************************************************************************
 ##REDCap Version Requirements

-The plugin is designed to work with REDCap v6.9.0 and later.
+The plugin is designed to work with REDCap v6.9.0 and later (including 7.0.0+).
  - 6.9.0+        All good
  - 6.8.0 - 6.8.2 You may experience problems with sessions logging out on
                  plugin pages